The Chiropractic TRUhealthDR often gets wind of, "Doctor, should my children be checked for spinal problems?

 Did you know that there is a relationship between deconditioned teenagers and lower back pain?

 Juvenile disc degeneration in adolescents and young adults between 13 and 20 years was strongly associated with a state of being overweight, low back pain, increased low back pain intensity, and [[diminished]] physical and social functioning.
 Furthermore, an elevated body mass index

 (BMI) was significantly associated with increased severity of disc degeneration.
 (1)

-So, looking at the significance of such "juvenile" disc degeneration, you might wonder what long-term results this might bring to a child here in Colorado Springs.
+So, looking at the importance of such "juvenile" disc degeneration, you might wonder what long-term results this might bring to a child here in Colorado Springs.

 appears to be a systemic